UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: UMArm Demonstrations

 \subsection{Inchworm Robot}

 The regulator-embedded design, untethered operation ability, and large number of independently controlled actuators have made the UMArm extremely versatile.
-We want to demonstrate the versatility by showing that the UMArm can not only serve as a robotic arm, but also operate as a standalone robot that can untetheredly locomote and interact.
+We want to demonstrate the versatility by showing that the UMArm can not only serve as a robotic arm, but also operate as a standalone robot that can untetheredly locomote and interact. \revcomment{2.5}{ While many soft robots have demonstrated impressive locomotion capabilities through diverse mechanisms \cite{ahmad2018kirigami, qi2023bioinspired, qin2018design}, UMArm demonstrates that untethered locomotion and interaction can be achieved simultaneously using the same set of actuators.}

 With some slight modifications, we turned the UMArm into an untethered inchworm robot.
 Figure \ref{fig:centipede}A shows the modified UMArm.
 Four legs are installed on the UMArm.
 The legs are metal spikes that have a 45\degree{} angle with the ground.
 It has less traction sliding forward and larger traction sliding backward.
 The compressed air tank and 12V battery pack are loaded on a wheeled trailer, which will be tagged along with the inchworm robot.
 Figure \ref{fig:centipede}B shows the gaits of the inchworm.
 It raises and steps forward the legs one at a time.
 When inchworming forward, it can complete one cycle in 1.7 seconds, during which it moves forward by 93 millimeters.
 A more comprehensive demonstration of its ability is shown in Figure \ref{fig:centipede}C. The inchworm is tasked with turning on the flip switch of a lightbox.
 It rotates and moves toward the switch.
 After it aligns its head with the switch, it needs to raise the first segment to flip the switch.
 However, if the other two segments are relaxed, as the first segment tries to exert force at the switch, the leg between the second and third segments will be lifted up, therefore, not enough force will be exerted onto the switch.
 Fortunately, the robot can employ the antagonistic stiffening feature to increase the stiffness of the body.
 By stiffening the body, the two segments at the back will stay straight and provide firm support for the raised first segment, which can now apply enough force to turn on the switch.